ClaudiuGeorgiu/miniCAP/README.md

-There are two ways of getting a working copy of miniCAP on your own computer: either by [using Docker](#docker-image) or by [using directly the source code](#from-source) in a `Python 3.10` environment.
+There are two ways of getting a working copy of miniCAP on your own computer: either by [using Docker](#docker-image) or by [using directly the source code](#from-source) in a `Python 3` (at least `3.10`) environment.
 In both cases, the first thing to do is to get a local copy of this repository, so open up a terminal in the directory where you want to save the project and clone the repository:

 ```Shell
 $ git clone https://github.com/ClaudiuGeorgiu/miniCAP.git